 If you, too, have relatives who live far away, here are seven ways to help keep them connected with your kids:

-4. Start a blog: Think of a blog as a digital baby book, but one you can constantly share with your family and friends.
+Think of a blog as a digital baby book, but one you can constantly share with your family and friends.
 You can write stories and updates about your children, as well as add photos and videos.
 Not only will your readers get to stay up-to-date on your children’s lives, but the blog will live forever on the Internet.
 That means that one day, you and your kids can look back on it and remember what they were like growing up and all of the things you did and memories you made.
 Head to blogger.com, tumblr.com, or wordpress.com to create your free blog.
+TIPS ON HOW TO START A BLOG.

 Do you have any other tips for keeping kids connected with long-distance relatives?
 Please leave a comment and let us know!